 You can do the following to prevent blood-tinged sputum:

-- Stop smoking if you smoke.
-Smoking causes irritation and inflammation, and also increases the likelihood of serious medical conditions.
+- Consider cutting down on smoking, if you smoke.
+Smoking causes irritation and inflammation.
+It also increases the likelihood of serious medical conditions.

-- If you feel a respiratory infection coming on, drink more water.
-Drinking water can thin out phlegm and help flush it out.
+- Drink more water, if you feel a respiratory infection coming on.
+Drinking water can thin out sputum and help flush it out.

-- Keep your house clean because dust is easy to breathe in, and it can irritate your lungs and make your symptoms worse if you have COPD, asthma, or a lung infection.
-Mold and mildew can also cause respiratory infections and irritation, which can lead to blood-tinged sputum.
+- Keep your house clean.
+Dust is easy to breathe in, and it can irritate your lungs and make your symptoms worse if you have COPD, asthma, or a lung infection.
+Mildew and mold can also cause respiratory infections and irritation, which can lead to blood-tinged sputum.

-- Coughing up yellow and green phlegm may be a sign of a respiratory infection.
+- See your doctor if you have yellow or green sputum.
+Coughing up yellow or green sputum may be a sign of a respiratory infection.
 See your doctor for treatment early on to help prevent complications or worsening of symptoms later.